 You can easily extend the suggestions for our 1-day itinerary to fill more of your time, but you'll probably want to branch out.
 Today you head for Cambridge, Dorchester, or both.
 This itinerary may look a little skimpy, but it's packed with interesting destinations and activities.

 Start: Museum of Science (Green Line to Science Park) or Kennedy Library (Red Line to JFK/UMass, then free shuttle bus).

-1. Museum of Fine Arts
+1. Museum of Science

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.